Geek-Estate/horizon-landingpage/_posts/2016-02-11-2016-presidential-hospitality-networks-supporters.md

 Ted Cruz: [https://www.tedcruz.org/](https://www.tedcruz.org/)

 > cruz2016

+The next states to vote are Nevada and South Carolina.
+Any supporters in those states willing to take in those on the campaign trail?

 If anyone would like a group created for any of the other candidates, we're more than happy to do so.
 [Please get in touch](mailto:info@horizonapp.co) with the name of the candidate and we'll happily oblige.